 - thick scrub brush for cleaning drying racks

 When I first start drying my own food, I had a few funky batches because I never bothered to do my homework.
 I realized that beyond temperature and timing control, it was crucial to avoid contamination as well as use only fresh, high-quality ingredients.

 Freshness is paramount when drying foods like vegetables or fruits.
-Older produce loses Conditions in an operating food dehydrator might be tough for survival of bacteria or mold, but just beneath the surface of the fruit or vegetable it is a different story.
+Older produce is more likely to go bad WHILE you're dehydrating.
+Conditions in an operating food dehydrator might be tough for survival of bacteria or mold, but just beneath the surface of the fruit or vegetable it is a different story.
 Here it is moist, the temperatures will slowly transition up through optimum growth temperatures for bacteria and molds.
 As the surface of the food dries and has its cellular structure damaged, air can leak into warm, moist pockets, providing a nearly ideal (albeit ephemeral) aerobic environment for contaminating microorganisms to thrive.

 Select only the freshest, highest-quality fruits and vegetables.
 Drying will not improve or mask their quality.